TheTallTech/Network-At-A-Glance/README.md

 # Network-At-A-Glance

+These scripts come without warranty of any kind.
+Use them at your own risk.
+I assume no liability for the accuracy, correctness, completeness, or usefulness of any information provided by this site nor for any sort of damages using these scripts may cause.

 This script reads a csv file of names and ip addresses, runs pings in parallel, then outputs whether or not the devices are online/pingable.

 Notes: